tmanbarton/cs314Project/reports/sprint5.md

 ## Retrospective

 ### Things that went well
+Overall, sprint 5 went smoothly.
+We accomplished everything we had planned.
+One of our main focuses this sprint was UX.
+We had ongoing UX throughout the sprint, addressing issues as they were discovered.
+Through this process we were able to refine the UI so that it is as accessible and user friendly as possible.
+Although we may have gotten more done in sprint 4, the value of what we accomplished this time around is just as important.

 ### Things we need to improve
+One thing that fell off a bit this sprint was communication.
+Keeping communication constant and frequent is imperative.

 ### One thing we will change next time
+Next time around our team would focus more on testing and clean code.
+Although we did test and create clean code, our main focus was on UI.
+Our UI turned out great, but we could have devoted more time to testing and such.